-I am a licensed clinical social worker with over ten years of practice in the field.
+I am a licensed clinical social worker with over fifteen years of practice in the field.
 I received my Bachelors degree in Psychology from Georgetown University in Washington DC and my Masters degree in Social Work from Smith College School for Social work in Northampton, MA.

 I also hold a two-year certificate in psychodynamic theory and practice from The Sanville Institute, which further deepened my integration of psychodynamic theory, attachment theory, affect regulation theory, trauma-focused theories and current neuroscience into my practice.

 Currently, I am an adjunct faculty member at the USC Suzanne Dworak-Peck School of Social Work, at the University of Southern California, teaching advanced practice classes to masters level social work students.
+I recently relocated to Baltimore, after building my career in the Los Angeles area.
+I'm licensed to practice in both Maryland & California

 Additional trainings include: